-See the New Veteran-Owned Businesses section of the instructions, page 3.
-Only an entity formed on or after Jan.
-1, 2016 and before Jan.
-1, 2020 and verified as a new veteranowned business may blacken the circle.
+See the New Veteran-Owned Businesses section of the instructions, page 2.
+Only an entity formed on or after 1/1/2016 and verified as a new veteran-owned business may blacken the circle.

 Item 6a.
 Accounting year begin date